Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/DEVELOPMENT.md

 1. regenerate with `dev setup-intellij`
 2. reload IntelliJ and let indexing/build finish
 3. compare generated `.idea` files before and after IntelliJ touches them
-4. verify one rebuild and one debug launch before changing unrelated metadata generation
+4. verify one rebuild and one debug launch for both client and server before changing unrelated metadata generation

 ## Updating Mojang Metadata And Runtime Resolution